RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-05-19-The-Watchers-and-Their-Zones.md

 <a href="url"><img src="/img/lost_footing.jpg" align="center" height="456" width="678" ></a>

 There were other run ins with Hobey – before and after Pete lost his cap.
 None of them were as direct, but they all left a little mark in our minds.
 Usually it was him coming out – whether we were just standing around benignly or if we had been up to something more stupid – and demanding to know what we were doing.
-Those moments usually ended in a bit of a flicker of laughter and sprinting away.
+Those moments consistently ended in a bit of a flicker of laughter and sprinting away.

 Years rolled by.
 My friends and I moved on, moved out – school, full-time jobs, etc. We all kind of randomly returned once and while back to the subdivision.
 We noticed that the Man In The Window had gone missing from his post.
 We assumed the worst and we were right.

 The obituary read that Hobey enlisted in the Navy at the end of WWII.
 He was an Engineer with a knack for physics.
 Who knows, maybe Pynchon or him may have seen the other’s name on some mundane file tossed upon their desk a few times.
 But what came as the more remarkable revelation after Hobey’s death stemmed from his work just before joining the Navy.

 In high school, Hobey worked as an Engineer for a company called Cook Electric in Chicago.
-Cook Electric was stationed at a warehouse where, suddenly in the early 1940s, the United States Government and Armed Forces decided to use as a pilot plant for the development of the production of plutonium.
+Cook Electric was stationed at a warehouse where, suddenly in the early 1940s, the United States Government and Armed Forces decided they needed some inconspicuous hubs for the development of the production of plutonium.
 It was later decided that certain facilities – including the one Hobey worked at – would be used as research and development hubs for the project as well.
 This would be infamously known as [Manhattan Project](https://en.wikipedia.org/wiki/Manhattan_Project).

 Research and development.
 Nuclear war.